riz-ahmed/controller-mobile-robot/README.md

 * Application for PWM peripherals, for DC stepper motors
 * Application developed for DC motor controller for robotics applications
 * Application developed for Line Tracker, Wall Follower using Moore's Enginer
+* USART is developed for debugging messsaged to be read fromt the COM